tdoan5/ML5800/README.md

 <img src="https://github.com/tdoan5/ML5800/blob/master/ssh_f_jpn.png" width="700" height="30">

-then enter the Erdos password.

 with

 `port`        : the port number you see when opening the notebook app on Erdos.

 `your_account`: your Erdos username.

+Enter the Erdos password.
+After entering password, it does not show anything but the tunnel is opened successfuly, you can go to step 4.

+!Note: When you're done, you can hit `Ctrl + C' to close the tunnel.

-for example: if my jupyter notebook app opens on Erdos with port `8891`, I will enter on my local computer:
+**for example**: if my jupyter notebook app opens on Erdos with port `8891`, I will enter on my local computer:

 ###### `ssh -N -L localhost:8886:localhost:8891 tdoan5@erdos.dsm.fordham.edu`